-The Children & Young Persons Act (CYPA) safeguards the care, protection and rehabilitation of our children and young persons who are below 16 years of age.
+The Children and Young Persons Act (CYPA) is a key legislation that safeguards the care, protection and rehabilitation of our children and young persons.

-For more information on the licensing of Children and Young Persons Homes, please contact the Residential Care and Regulatory Branch at MSF_RCRB@msf.gov.sg.
+For more information on the amendments to the Children and Young Persons Act, please refer to the following links:

 Children and Young Persons Homes

 Children and Young Persons Homes provide residential care programmes for children and young persons who may be in need of care, protection or rehabilitation.

 Child abuse is defined as any act of commission or commission by a parent or guardian which would endanger or impair the child’s physical or emotional well-being or that are judged by a mixture of community values and professionals to be inappropriate.

 Community Service Order

 The Community Service Order aims to broaden the juveniles’ perspectives and help them gain meaningful social experiences, develop social skills in relating with other people, and develop a sense of purpose in life.

 Requires juvenile offenders to reside in a place of detention to learn relevant skills through exercise drills and groupwork.

 Weekend Detention is one of the options available to the Juvenile Court when dealing with an offender below 16 years of age.